 Site history: This site was launched in March 2018.
 It includes high-quality guides relating to aspects of the topic (how to choose, how often to clean, etc.).
 We also have some “X for Y” lists.

 Monetization: Display ads by Ezoic account for about half of the revenue, with Amazon bringing in the other half.

 This particular site was doing very well over the summer, reaching over 40,000 pageviews a month and generating more than $2700 in revenue during August 2019.
 For some reason, it was hit during the October algorithm update and then again in November.
 Traffic has stabilized somewhat over the last three months, but the overall trend is downwards.

 We saw a gradual increase in pageviews in July and a corresponding increase in revenue to just over $200.

 The small pets blog

 Site history: Launched in October 2018, we built this site up to 100 posts (with the last posts added in April 2019).
-The type of content is mostly response posts, but there are some tip lists and “best X of Y” posts.
+As for the type of content, it’s mostly response posts, but there are some tip lists and “best X of Y” posts.